Friday, 19 June 2009

 Roast Beef Fillet with Creamy Celeriac-and-Horseradish-Cream Salad

-I do love celeriac, and this combination of slivers of snappy celeriac tossed in a mixture of yoghurt, cream and horseradish, and served over rosy slices of roast beef, is just my idea of heaven.
+I do love celeriac, and this combination of slivers of snappy celeriac tossed in a remoulade-style dressing of yoghurt, cream and horseradish, and served over rosy slices of roast beef, is my idea of heaven.

 For this recipe I used fresh, grated horseradish steeped in olive oil (recipe here) but you could use creamed horseradish.
 How much you add is up to you, but the horseradish shouldn't overpower the delicate taste of the celeriac and its creamy dressing.